 OpenTelemetry Metrics API for Python

-This document teaches how to use OpenTelemetry Metrics Python API.
+This document teaches how to use OpenTelemetry Python Metrics API.
 To learn how to install and configure OpenTelemetry Python SDK, see Getting started with OpenTelemetry Pythonopen in new window.

 If you are not familiar with metrics terminology like timeseries or additive/synchronous/asynchronous instruments, read the introduction to OpenTelemetry Metrics first.